 To boost clicks and drive conversions, a common strategy is to offer a special discount to entice purchases.
 You can also remind them of their recent activity and encourage completing an action with a custom ad.

-9. Boost Posts that Have Perceived Well Already
+8. Boost Posts that Have Done Well Already

-Using the boost post feature is the easiest way to drive traffic to your website from Facebook.
-When this advertising feature is coupled with remarketing, you can even boost your Facebook organic reach just like the WPBeginner did.
+Using the boost post feature is the quickest, easiest way to drive traffic to your website from Facebook.

 The key is to find your highest performing blog posts on Facebook and spend your advertising budget only to boost those blog posts.
 Chances are these posts will continue to perform well with the right targeting options, leading to increasing the engagement rate of your ad.